 Homemade ice cream sandwiches

-I’m here with another disheartening weather report that it’s 90+ degrees here in LA (we hit 102 in my ‘cooler’ part of LA on Monday).
-I’m in shorts and I’m not particularly thrilled about it.
-I’m immersing myself in fall fashion, food, decor, and activities to deal with the heat.
-The only saving grace is that it cools way down in the evenings and the heat doesn’t last all day.
-Major eye roll.
-Since I’m caught between my dream of fall and the reality of a lingering summer, these salted caramel ice cream sandwiches are solving a lot of problems for me.
-The ice cream is a welcome treat, but the salted caramel ice cream, the cinnamon graham crackers, and the dark chocolate are all reminding me of fall.
-And while I know the weather will eventually cool down, I think I’ll still be making this super easy recipe – partly because I figured out how to make easy ice cream sandwiches with just a little prep and because at every holiday gathering, I tend to get warm with all the people and the heat from the oven.
-(I hope my students aren’t reading this because that was one incredibly long sentence that I’m actively trying to get them away from – eek!)…
+Since I’m caught between my dream of fall and the reality of a lingering summer, these salted caramel ice cream sandwiches are solving a lot of problems.
+The ice cream is a welcome treat of course.
+The salted caramel ice cream, the cinnamon graham crackers, and the dark chocolate are all reminding me of fall.
+And while I know the weather will eventually cool down, I think I’ll still be making this super easy recipe.
+That’s partly because I figured out how to make easy ice cream sandwiches with just a little prep.
+And then because I tend to get warm when we have guests with all the people and the heat from the oven.

 Salted Caramel Ice Cream

 The popularity of salted caramel anything but especially salted caramel ice cream has been quite crazy the last few years.
 While I always like the flavor, I realized I enjoyed it so much more when paired with other morsels.
 I had it with a fruit crostata at one restaurant and it was amazing.
 But, of course, my favorite way to enjoy it is with chocolate – and dark chocolate at that.
-The combination of the rich chocolate with the sweet caramel all balanced out perfectly with the salt is oh so yum!
+The combination of the rich chocolate with the sweet caramel all balance out perfectly with the salt!
 I may or may not be drooling at this point…

 protein ice creams